My experience with chronic lower back pain

 TLDR

-4. Early 2025-Late 2025 - Key breakthrough, back extensions on roman chair and SI joint work made significant difference
+4. Early 2025-Late 2025 - Key breakthrough: roman chair back extensions + SI joint mobility work (deep squats, couch stretch)

 My Story